Full Day Plus Walks (8 - 11 hours or longer)

 of all the Cairngorms, that supposedly held permanent snow until the 19th

-- Braeriach and Cairn Toul - a longer version of the above walk, this takes in three of the Cairngorm Munros: Braeriach, Angel's Peak (Sgor an Lochain Uaine), and Cairn Toul, involving a walk above Braeriach's spectacular corries, followed by a descent to Glen Feshie.
+- Braeriach and Cairn Toul - a longer version of the above walk, this takes in three of the Cairngorm Munros: Braeriach, Sgòr an Lochain Uaine (Angel's Peak), and Cairn Toul, involving a walk above Braeriach's spectacular corries, followed by a descent to Glen Feshie.
 It's not for the faint hearted, as there are few short cuts, but we are rewarded with some of the best views in the Cairngorms.

-- Ben Macdui and Cairngorm, plus Derry Cairngorm or Beinn Mheadhoin - a bigger version of the Ben Macdui and Cairngorm day, with an additional Munro or two.
+- Ben Macdui and Cairn Gorm, plus Derry Cairngorm or Beinn Mheadhoin - a bigger version of the Ben Macdui and Cairn Gorm day, with maybe an additional Munro or two.

 - Fords of Avon and Loch Avon - a long walk into the imposing basin of Loch Avon via one of